canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

   - ``relevantSourceElements`` {String/Array} Optional (defaults to all).
 Comma-separated source elements or an array of source elements for which content to display (e.g., ``"ul,ol"``).
 Can be overridden by ``irrelevantSourceElements``.
 Only affects content at the current level (i.e., doesn't affect nested content for parent content that isn't filtered out).
   - ``irrelevantSourceElements`` {String/Array} Optional (defaults to none).
 Comma-separated source elements or an array of source elements for which content not to display (e.g., ``"ul,ol"``).
 Overrides ``relevantSourceElements``.
 Only affects content at the current level (i.e., doesn't affect nested content for parent content that isn't filtered out).
   - ``suppressParentListElement`` {Boolean} Optional (defaults to false).
 Prevents the output of the parent list element (useful when used with ``relevantSourceElements`` to merge lists together).
 Only affects lists at the current level (i.e., doesn't affect descendant lists).
+  - ``collapseSubsections`` {Boolean} Optional (defaults to true).
+Collapses subsections, preventing the output of the section element and heading without affecting content of the subsections.
 - **Returns:** {String} Outputs the guideline sections.
 <!-- markdownlint-enable MD032 -->